physicsturtle/physicsturtle_old/about.md

 2. To be a course supplement to physics and math courses, no matter what academic instutition you attend
 3. To be an online open source textbook of mathematics and physics

 Note: *Although I strive for accuracy, I do not guarantee the correctness of any information on this website.*

-As for the author, I am currently a graduate student studying theoretical physics.
+As for the author, I am currently a graduate student studying theoretical physics, in particular condensed matter.
 I have been interested in education for several years now, and have been trying to get this project off the ground for almost as long.
+The website was created on June 3, 2018.
+The website was last updated on {{ "now" | date: "%Y-%m-%d %H:%M" }}.